hwheeler01/CompBio/github.md

 ## Why Git?
 Git is a version control system.
 It’s original purpose was to help groups of developers work collaboratively on big software projects.
 Git manages the evolution of a set of files – called a repository – in a sane, highly structured way.
 If you have no idea what I’m talking about, think of it as the “Track Changes” features from Microsoft Word but much, much better.

-Full participation in the “data science community” these days practically requires familiarity with Git and GitHub.
-You will use GitHub to host and share your code as your work on your projects.
-You will be required to turn in your <a href="http://hwheeler01.github.io/CompBio/assignments/#code">project code</a> via GitHub at the end of the semester.
-You should start using it now because there are also several [repo checks](http://hwheeler01.github.io/CompBio/assignments/#repos) throughout the semester.
+Full participation in the bioinformatics community these days practically requires familiarity with Git and GitHub.
+Most publications include a GitHub repo (or other online repo) of the code used in the project.
+You will use GitHub to host and share your code as you work on your [mini-project](http://hwheeler01.github.io/CompBio/assignments/#miniproject) and [group project](http://hwheeler01.github.io/CompBio/assignments/#code).
+There are also several [repo checks](http://hwheeler01.github.io/CompBio/assignments/#repos) throughout the semester to encourage continuous engagement with Git and GitHub.
 Below are directions on how to install the Git software locally on your computer and a tutorial on how to use it.
-You should also set up your GitHub account on `compbio.cs.luc.edu`, where Git is already installed.
+You should also set up your GitHub account on `compbio.cs.luc.edu`, where Git is already installed, we will do this together in class.

 ### 1. Make a GitHub account and install Git
 Go to <a href="https://github.com/">GitHub.com</a> and register yourself an account.
 You can have unlimited free public repositories; their business model is based on charging for private repositories.
 If you use your `.edu` email address, you can sign up for an <a href="https://education.github.com/discount_requests/new">education discount</a> which gives you five free private repos.
 You'll also need to install and configure git; follow the directions for your operating system.

-#### For Mac OSX:
+#### Git Clients
-Install <a href="https://desktop.github.com/">GitHub Desktop for Mac</a> that provides the command line version of Git itself, a GUI client, and smooth integration with GitHub.
-Choose the defaults upon installation.
+To most effectively use Git from `compbio.cs.luc`, we will focus on command line operation, but you are welcome to try a GUI client on your local laptop.
+Here are some [Git client recommendations](https://happygitwithr.com/git-client.html).

-#### For Windows:
+#### Installing command line Git
-Install <a href="https://git-for-windows.github.io/">Git for Windows</a> to get Git in addition to some other useful tools, such as the <a href="http://stat545-ubc.github.io/git09_shell.html">Bash shell</a> and a GUI client.
-Choose the defaults upon installation.
+Follow these directions for your OS to [install git](https://happygitwithr.com/install-git.html).

 ### 2. Introduce yourself to Git
 *You only have to set this up once per machine.
 We'll do the first this on `compbio.cs.luc.edu` together and then you should do it on your laptop.*